chungbfong/HKJC-Football-Odds-Crawler/README.md

 # HKJC-Web-Scraper
-# - basic crawler of bet.hkjc.com/football for live and fixed football odds which should be used for data mining and analysis
-# Only for educational use
+- basic crawler of bet.hkjc.com/football for live and fixed football odds which should be used for data mining and analysis Only for educational use

-# Packages which have to be installed:
+# Packages
-# BeautifulSoup
+  BeautifulSoup

-# Working Environment : Python 2.7
+# Working Environment :
+  Python 2.7

+# Standard Output
 /*
 Standard fixed football match odds printing output: